khanchingghis/horde/README.md

 `sudo ./horde/bash/postPlayersMonitorInstall.sh` - Creates and enables a service that will post to [this Google Sheet](https://docs.google.com/spreadsheets/d/1XTOp2iFGMDvrDBgMfDc4HO88EDUMAzAEvSc45xNKTCc/) whenever a new player joins your server.

+`sudo su`
-`sudo ./horde/bash/postPlayersMonitorInstall.sh` - Creates and enables a service that will post to [this Google Sheet](https://docs.google.com/spreadsheets/d/1XTOp2iFGMDvrDBgMfDc4HO88EDUMAzAEvSc45xNKTCc/) whenever a new player joins your server.
+`sudo ./horde/bash/updateAllInstall.sh` - Creates and enables a service that will update this repo, update maps, and update game.ini on reboot.
+Change remoteGameini in the updateAll.sh file to your remote game.ini file.